 Enterprise Data Centers

-This type of data center serves as one of the largest facilities that are typically constructed, maintained, and used by a single organization.
-It is a common choice for most tech giants where the data centers are mostly located in organization’s site having optimum power, security, and connectivity.
+This type of data center is one of the largest facilities typically constructed, maintained, and used by a single organization.
+It is a common choice for most tech giants, and the data centers are mostly located at the organization’s site, where they have optimum power, security, and connectivity.

 Colocation Data Centers

-It is a widely popular off-premises physical facility that offers shared storage, services, and resources to different organizations at a monthly/yearly subscription cost.
-The service provider rents out space and resources to organizations while maintaining the data center infrastructure by themselves.
+It is a widely popular off-premises physical facility that offers shared storage, services, and resources to organizations at a monthly or yearly subscription cost.
+The service provider rents space and resources to organizations while maintaining the data center infrastructure themselves.

-Moreover, they are also tasked with installing and managing servers, hardware and firewalls of the data center.
-It is popular for small to midsize organizations who don’t want to make a huge investment for their own data center.
+Moreover, they are responsible for installing and managing the data center’s servers, hardware, and firewalls.
+This service is popular for small—to—midsize organizations that don’t want to make a huge investment in their own data centers.

 Cloud Data Centers

-Cloud data centers are currently the most demanded data center type in the world, and they are mostly operated by public or third-party cloud service providers.
+Cloud data centers are currently the most demanded data center type worldwide, and public or third-party cloud service providers mostly operate them.

-It is an off-premises data center type that is based on an infrastructure-as-a-service model to offer virtualized computing services and resources to organizations over the internet.
-It not only allows customers to access resources but also rent specific services for their business operation.
+It is an off-premises data center based on an infrastructure-as-a-service model that offers virtualized computing services and resources to organizations over the Internet.
+Customers can access resources and rent specific services for their business operations.

 Managed Service Data Centers